TheeDarkSeraph/SystemFilesTagger/README.md

 ### About

 Used .net6 for more compatibility (and .net8.0.3 currently has a bug error msg when using builds with treeviews, on selection update)

 GUI is made with winforms currently

 DB is tested with xunit, and is separated into its own project.

 SQLite ADO.NET was used for the DB system for portability and simplicity.

 ### Future

-* Support to entity frame work + tests
+* Support to entity frame work (and their corresponding xunit tests)
 * A WPF variant for better cross platform support